Rural Georgia lagging in quality-of-life indicators

 That’s the message Georgia lawmakers heard this week from experts who have been studying the plight of the Peach State’s rural communities for years.

-“With the exception of 11 or 12 counties, much of Georgia is in a very distressed situation,” David Bridges, interim director of the Georgia Center for Rural Prosperity and Innovation, told members of the House Rural Development Council Wednesday.
+“With the exception of 11 or 12 counties, much of Georgia is in a very distressed situation,” David Bridges, interim director of the Georgia Center for Rural Prosperity and Innovation, told members of the House Rural Development Council on Wednesday, Sept.
+1.

 “If we’re going to be the No. 1 state for business, we must define the state as 159 counties, not 11 or 12,” he said.